Shutter Island (film): Release

 The film was originally scheduled to be released by Paramount Pictures in the United States and Canada on October 2, 2009.
-Paramount later announced it was going to push back the release date to February 19, 2010.
-Reports attribute the pushback to Paramount not having "the financing in 2009 to spend the $50 to $60 million necessary to market a big awards pic like this", to DiCaprio's unavailability to promote the film internationally, and to Paramount's hope that the economy might rebound enough by February 2010 that a film geared toward adult audiences would be more viable financially.
+Paramount announced it was pushing back the release date to February 19, 2010.
+Reports attribute the pushback to Paramount not having "the financing in 2009 to spend the $50 to $60 million necessary to market a big awards pic like this", to DiCaprio's unavailability to promote the film internationally, and to Paramount's hope the economy might rebound enough by February 2010 that a film geared toward adult audiences would be more viable financially.

 The film premiered at the 60th Berlin International Film Festival as part of the competition screening on February 13, 2010.
-Spanish distributor Manga Films distributed the film in Spain after winning a bidding war that reportedly reached the $6 million to $8 million range.
+Paramount released the film worldwide, with the exception of Germany, Austria, Italy, Spain, the CIS and the Baltics.
+Paramount Vantage International distributed the film in some countries, such as selling it to Concorde Filmverleih for Germany and Austria, Medusa Distribuzione for Italy, Vertice Cine for Spain, Cascade Film for Russia and Ukraine, and ACME Film for the Baltics.